szczyglis-dev/ultimate-chain-parser/README.md

     ];

   ```
-**- sep_input_rowset** - `string` Separator for rowsets for input when stripping into rowset, used depending on the expected output distribution, e.g. \n
+**- sep_input_rowset** - `string` Separator for rowsets for input when splitting into rowsets, used depending on the expected output distribution, e.g., \n

-**- sep_input_row** - `string` Row separator for input when stripping into rows, used depending on the expected output distribution, e.g. \n
+**- sep_input_row** - `string` Separator for rows in input data when splitting into rows, used depending on the expected output distribution, e.g., \n.

-**- sep_input_column** - `string` Separator for columns for input data when stripping into columns, used depending on the expected output distribution, e.g. coma (,)
+**- sep_input_column** - `string` Separator for columns in input data when splitting into columns, used depending on the expected output distribution, e.g., a comma (,).

-**- sep_output_rowset** - `string` Separator for rowsets for output when joining result from rowsets, used depending on the expected output look, e.g. \n
+**- sep_output_rowset** - `string` Separator for rowsets in output when joining results from rowsets, used depending on the desired output format, e.g., \n.

-**- sep_output_row** - `string` Row separator for output when joining result from rows, used depending on the expected output look, e.g. \n
+**- sep_output_row** - `string` Separator for rows in output when joining results from rows, used depending on the desired output format, e.g. \n

-**- sep_output_column** - `string` Separator for columns for output data when joining result from columns, used depending on the expected output look, e.g. coma (,)
+**- sep_output_column** - `string` Separator for columns in output when joining results from columns, used depending on the desired output format, e.g. comma (,)
 ___

 ## Tool: replacer

-A tool for converting specific batches of data to others according to specific patterns and rules.
+A tool for converting specific batches of data to other formats according to defined patterns and rules.

 **Options:**

-**- use_dataset** - `boolean` Enables operation on a dataset prepared by the previous element, instead of its parsed output, allows to transfer between elements an already ready set of prepared data.
-Don't use in first element of chain when starting from raw input (because at the beginning there is no prepared dataset from the previous element)
+**- use_dataset** - `boolean` Enables operation on a dataset prepared by the previous element, instead of its parsed output.
+This allows transferring an already prepared set of data between elements.
+Do not use this in the first element of the chain when starting from raw input, as there is no prepared dataset from a previous element at the beginning.

-**- data_mode** - `string` `[rowset|row|column]` Selects the dimension on which the other options are to operate
+**- data_mode** - `string` `[rowset|row|column]` Selects the dimension on which the other options will operate.

 **- regex** - `array` Regular expressions to replace the appropriate strings.
-You can enter several patterns on new lines.
+You can enter multiple patterns, each on a new line.

   *Syntax:* /REGEX/ => "REPLACED STRING" (one pattern per line)